 And while this is perhaps the most publicized form of Adderall abuse, this same age group also frequently misuses Adderall in a different, possibly even more dangerous way: taking Adderall with alcohol.
 In a 2013 study on prescription stimulant misuse, more than 46 percent of the surveyed college students who reported using Adderall non-medically had also been taking it with alcohol.

 While regular alcohol use has been normalized in the United States and Adderall is a medication that comes from a doctor and is, therefore, perceived as safe, the side effects of mixing these substances are anything but safe and can easily prove deadly.
+But what are the effects of mixing alcohol and Adderall?
+Is drinking on Adderall life-threatening?

 How Does Adderall Work?